 The Village of Mariemont has a contract with Rumpke for pickup of garbage, recycling, yard waste (in can clearly marked “yard waste” or brown paper leaf/lawn bags), and large items.
 Residents do NOT need to call Rumpke to establish new service.
 A monthly fee (see “trash fee” below) is required from all households.
-In addition, a trash sticker is required for a can to be emptied.
+Yellow stickers are no longer required (per Ordinance O-19-21).

 On this page you may scroll down to read more about:

 - Trash Fee

 - Trash & Recycling Schedule (includes Rumpke’s holiday schedule)

 - Limb Collection

 - Household Hazardous Waste